nikolas-claussen/blender-tissue-cartography/README.md

 ## Usage

-To see how things work, it’s best to start with some fully-worked out examples, which are provided in the `tutorials/` folder.
+To see how things work, it’s best to start with some fully worked out examples, which are provided in the `tutorials/` folder.
 You can look at the jupyter notebooks on GitHub without downloading anything.